AriWebb/property-manager-email-helper/README.md

 # Property Manager Email Helper

-An AI-powered Gmail Chrome extension that helps property managers write compliant tenant communications.
-This extension integrates directly into Gmail to provide intelligent email suggestions and assistance for property management workflows.
+San Francisco has over 200,000 renters and thousands of property managers navigating one of the most complex landlord-tenant legal landscapes in the country.
+California state statutes and San Francisco’s rent ordinance are lengthy, intricate, and often overlap—making compliance a constant challenge.

+We built an email assistant that helps property managers and landlords in San Francisco write legally compliant emails in real time.
+As they type, the assistant flags potential violations of California or San Francisco laws and suggests clear, legally sound fixes.

+By making legal guidance instantly accessible, our tool helps property managers and landlords respect tenants’ rights, avoid costly disputes, and save thousands in potential legal fees—while fostering better landlord-tenant relationships.

+Team:

+- Ari Webb — MS in Computer Science from Stanford.
+Previously bootstrapped a property management platform serving 5 companies managing 10,000+ units.
+Has firsthand experience with the difficulty and expense of complying with landlord-tenant laws.

+- Eugene Liu — Software engineer at Twine (YC S23) and practicing attorney at Bornstein Law, a real estate law firm specializing in landlord-tenant issues in San Francisco.
+Has seen how non-compliance can lead to steep legal costs and protracted disputes for landlords.

 ## Features

-- 🤖 AI-powered email writing assistance
+- AI-powered email writing assistance
-- 📧 Seamless Gmail integration
+- Seamless Gmail integration
-- 🏠 Property management specific templates
+- Property management specific templates
-- ⚖️ Tenant law compliance assistance
+- Tenant law compliance assistance
-- 🔒 Secure OpenAI API integration
+- Secure OpenAI API integration

 ## Prerequisites